Sharp systolic inequalities for Reeb flows on the three-sphere: The fixed point theorem

 \begin{defn} The Calabi invariant of $\tilde{\varphi}\in \widetilde{\mathrm{Diff}}(\mathbb{D},\omega)$ is the real number

 where $\sigma=\sigma_{\tilde{\varphi},\lambda}$ is the action of $\tilde{\varphi}$ with respect to any smooth primitive $\lambda$ of $\omega$. \end{defn}

 The above integral does not depend on the choice of the primitive $\lambda$ because of Lemma \ref{formule} (i) and the fact that $\varphi:= \pi(\tilde{\varphi})$ preserves $\omega$.
-Thus the Calabi invariant is well defined, giving us a real function on the universal cover:
+Thus the Calabi invariant is well defined, giving us a real function

 The action $\sigma_{\tilde{\varphi},\lambda}$ is zero when $\tilde{\varphi}$ is the identity of the group $\widetilde{\mathrm{Diff}}(\mathbb{D},\omega)$, and so is $\mathrm{CAL}(\tilde{\varphi},\omega)$.
 Moreover, Lemma \ref{formule} (ii) implies that if $\tilde{\varphi}$ and $\tilde{\psi}$ are two elements in $\widetilde{\mathrm{Diff}}(\mathbb{D},\omega)$ then